knowledgedefinednetworking/DRL-GNN/README.md

 To know more details about the implementation used in the experiments contact: [felician.paul.almasan@upc.edu](mailto:felician.paul.almasan@upc.edu)

-Please cite the corresponding article if you utilize the code in this repository:
+Please cite the corresponding article if you use the code from this repository:

 ```
 @article{almasan2019deep,